rust-lang/rfcs/text/0000-rand-crate-redesign.md

 Once some progress has been made to answering these questions, I will update the strawman revision accordingly, and if necessary split the corresponding PR into reviewable chunks.
+Each chunk can have its own PR discussion as necessary.
-Once this is done, we can talk about stabilising parts of `rand`.
+Once this is done, we can talk about stabilising parts of `rand` in a separate PR or RFC.

 ## Background
 [background]: #background